 These three camping areas provide for weekend camping and Boy Scout summer resident camp.

 - Walter Scout Camp at Horseshoe Bend

 - Hamman High Adventure Base at Ironwheel Mesa

-While these are percentages of the council’s Boy Scouts and their troops participating in summer resident camp at El Rancho Cima are not high, our council does have a high percentage of Boy Scouts and their troops participating in summer resident camp, which is what is most important.
+While these percentages of the council’s Boy Scout troops participating in Boy Scout summer resident camp at El Rancho Cima are low, our council does have a high percentage of Boy Scout troops participating in summer resident camp, which is what is most important.

 In 2014, we had 80.9% of Boy Scouts/Venturers participate in summer resident camp.
-In 2015, we had 82.8% of Boy Scouts/Venturers participate in summer resident camp.
+In 2015, we had 82.7% of Boy Scouts/Venturers participate in summer resident camp.
+In 2016, we had 85.6% of Boy Scouts/Venturers participate in summer resident camp.

-The reality is that a significant majority of our council’s Boy Scouts and their troops participate in summer resident camp at other council’s camps in Texas and across the country or at BSA’s national high adventure bases.
+The numbers confirm that a significant majority of our council’s Boy Scouts and their troops participate in summer resident camp at other council’s camps in Texas and across the country or at BSA’s national high adventure bases.

-El Rancho Cima’s cost to operate year-round on a per Scout basis is much more than any of the council’s other camps, and from the period 2012 – 2014 it had a year-round average operating deficit of $615,000.
-This annual average operating deficit has been consistent occurring for many years.
+El Rancho Cima’s costs to operate year-round on a per Scout basis has been much more than any of the council’s other camps, and from the period 2012 – 2014, it had a year-round average operating deficit of $615,000.
+This annual average operating deficit had been consistently occurring for many years.

 In May 2015, flooding caused significant damage and loss to the Cockrell River Camp resulting in its closing.
 Cleanup efforts began in August 2015 of Cockrell River Camp.